This chapter introduces Oracle Identity Management integration, its components, structure, and administration tools.

 Application deployment time.
-Directory synchronization is for connected directories requiring synchronization with the Oracle back-end directory.
+Directory synchronization is for connected directories requiring synchronization with Oracle Internet Directory.

 Application design time.
 Provisioning integration is for application designers developing LDAP-enabled applications.

-Either one-way or two-way—that is, either from the Oracle back-end directory to the connected directories (including one or more connected Oracle databases), the reverse, or both.
+Either one-way or two-way—that is, either from Oracle Internet Directory to connected directories, the reverse, or both

-Either one-way or two-way—that is, either from the Oracle back-end directory to applications, the reverse, or both.
+Either one-way or two-way—that is, either from Oracle Internet Directory to applications, the reverse, or both

 Type of data